 Charades Word Game

-Charades is a parlour or group game that resolves around word guessing.
+Charades is a parlour or group game that revolves around word guessing.
 Find out the rules how to play charades and the best categories to play.Party & Drinking Games — October 7, 2019

 How to play Charades?

 Charades is a game for people of all ages and all group sizes.

 The objective of charades is to guess a word or phrase that another player is acting out.

 The player is not allowed to talk, while he is acting out the word or phrase.
 Usually, the word or phrase is handed to the player acting out first, but instead of a slip of paper, you can use an app.

 Here is a step by step guide how to play charades: